wjritchie/recipe-rating-predictions/README.md

 - Within our preprocessor, we included StandardScaler, which standardizes features, making sure that each prediction column is scaled the same way.
 We also included QuantileTransformer, which transforms features to follow a normal distribution.
 This should decrease the effect of outliers and skew.

 - Within our pipeline, we included PolynomialFeatures.
 This helps our model find non-linear relationships between variables that would not have been found in our base model.
-With an increased degree of prediction, our predictions should be more accurate as our prediction will not be linear necessarily.
+With an increased degree of prediction, our predictions should be more accurate as our prediction will not necessarily be linear.

 - When we split into training and testing data, a line "stratify=y" was added.
 This makes sure that our data is split up to preserve the distribution of our y column.
 In other words, our training and testing data should be distributed similarly now.

 We continued to use RandomForestRegressor as our modeling algorithm, but altered our hyperparameters using RandomizedSearchCV.
 Using this, we found the following to be our best hyperparameters:

-model__n_estimators: 175
+- model__n_estimators: 175
-model__min_samples_split: 2
+- model__min_samples_split: 2
-model__min_samples_leaf: 5
+- model__min_samples_leaf: 5
-model__max_depth: 5
+- model__max_depth: 5

 **The MSE of our final model was 0.48**